 Now you have enabled Restore Point in your system, the operating system will create a restore point automatically every time a significant change happens.
 However, sometimes you might want to create a system restore point manually before modifying anything that you might think could cause a problem.
 To configure a restore point manually follow below.

 - On System Properties simply click the Create button,

 - Type a description to help you identify the restore point (e.g. System Restore Point before installing antivirus).

 - Then click the Create button to complete the process.

 Whenever you encounter an issue and need to perform a System Restore, just head back to this same window and click System Restore to launch the restore interface.

 Perform System Restore

-If at any point of time, you run into issues on your windows computer, You can use a system restore point, which will be quicker and easier way to fix with Revert back system to the previous working state.
+If at any point in time, you run into issues on your windows computer, You can use a system restore point, which will be a quicker and easier way to fix with Revert back system to the previous working state.
 Here Fallow bellow to Perform System Restore on All Windows systems.

 Note: To perform the system restore you must have enabled the system restore point before.

-steps to perform system restore
+steps to perform a system restore

 - Open Control panel – all control panel items -> select Recovery.